Skip to main content

 Conservation And Sustainability

 Fire remains the most critical threat to the forest, with summer drought, dry winds, and human activity (including discarded cigarettes and agricultural burning) creating conditions for wildfire that could devastate the woodland in a single event.
 Maintaining the balance between forest protection and traditional community use rights requires ongoing dialogue and adaptive management, particularly regarding livestock grazing that can impede natural forest regeneration.
-The forest's role in watershed protection benefits downstream communities and agricultural areas, providing an ecosystem service rationale for continued protection that complements aesthetic and ecological arguments.
+The forest's role in watershed protection benefits downstream communities and agricultural areas in the Patras region, providing an ecosystem service rationale for continued protection that complements aesthetic and ecological arguments.
 Climate change adaptation is an emerging concern, with potential shifts in species composition and increased drought stress requiring monitoring and potentially active management interventions to maintain forest health.

 Visitor Ratings